TOUR WITH US

 Westminster Abbey

-Your tour guides will recreate the splendour of coronation by taking you to all the key places associated with this most ancient of ceremonies.
+Your tour guides will recreate the splendour of the coronation by taking you to all the key places associated with this most ancient of ceremonies.
 Along the way, you will hear how Elizabeth incorporated the memory of her mother into her coronation, and you can stand agog in front of the chair in which both Anne and Elizabeth were crowned.

 Of course, no visit to Westminster Abbey would be complete without a tour of the Lady Chapel, constructed by Henry VII in 1502 as a majestic mausoleum to the Tudor dynasty, where your guides will recount the extraordinary tale of the rediscovery of Elizabeth I’s tomb during the 1800s.

-Before we leave the abbey, we will climb to the heights of its triforium to visit the Jubilee Galleries, celebrated for its spectacular views over the world-famous Cosmati pavement and Edward the Confessor’s tomb.
+Before we leave the abbey, we will climb to the heights of its triforium to visit the Jubilee Galleries, celebrated for their spectacular views over the world-famous Cosmati pavement and Edward the Confessor’s tomb.

-DAY SEVEN: ELIZABETH – LIFE UNDER HOUSE ARREST
+DAY SEVEN: ELIZABETH – THE VIRGIN QUEEN

 DAY EIGHT: LEGACY